 The amount of hair you have can be determined in many ways.
 The simplest is the ponytail test.
 Take a regular sized elastic band and sweep your hair up into a ponytail.
 Now count the number of times the band wraps around the hair.

 - 1 time = Thick hair

-Tip 2: Find Your Face Shape
+Step 2: Find Out What Your Face Shape Is

 Now that you've figured out your hair type, the next thing you'll need to figure out is your face shape.
 There are also a lot of different ways people use to figure this out.
-One way is to tie your hair back from your face completely (pin up those bangs if you have 'em), and look into the mirror.
+One way is to tie your hair back from your face completely (pin-up those bangs if you have 'em), and look into the mirror.
 Now, take a bar of soap and outline your face to determine what shape it is.

 The method I prefer is a little more scientific.
 Another way to find out the shape of your face is to take some measurements with a tape measure or ruler.
 Take and write down the following measurements:

 - Measure your face across the top of your cheekbones.

 - Measure across your jawline from the widest point to the widest point.

 - Measure across your forehead at the widest point.
 Generally, the widest point will be somewhere about halfway between your eyebrows and your hairline.